-Moreover, a person "may assert the medical purpose for using marihuana in a motion to dismiss, and the charges shall be dismissed following an evidentiary hearing where the person shows the elements listed" under § 8(a).
-See MCL 333.26428(b).
+Moreover, a person "may assert the medical purpose for using marihuana in a motion to dismiss, and the charges shall be dismissed following an evidentiary hearing where the person shows the elements listed in [MCL 333.26428(a)]."
+MCL 333.26428(b).